alpacahq/alpaca-trade-api-js/README.md

 * `websocket.connect()`: Connect to the alpaca server using websocket.
 * `websocket.subscribe(channels)`: Subscribe to the alpaca server and possibly Polygon server Possible channels: 'trade_updates', 'account_updates', 'T.*', 'Q.*', 'A.*', AM.*'
+    This will unsubscribe from any previously subscribed channels.
-        The first two are for the alpaca server, the rest are for the Polygon server.
+    `trade_updates` and `account_updates` are for the alpaca server, the rest are for the Polygon server.
     For more information, please contact the relevant pages.
 * `websocket.onOrderUpdate(function(data))`: Register callback function for the channel 'trade_updates'.
 * `websocket.onAccountUpdate(function(data))`: Register callback function for the channel 'account_updates'.
 * `websocket.onStockTrades(function(data))`: Register callback function for the channel 'T.*'.